andyyou/xeats-sdk/README.md

 There are currently four VUE components in the package.
 - `user-booking`: This component will show the seats map and seats information for user to book the seat.
-- `management`: This component is for managements to choose spots, create seats, change seats staus, change seats shape, also to categorize seats.
+- `management`: This component is for managers to choose spots, create seats, change seats status, change seats shape, also to categorize seats.
-- `spots-list`: This component is embeded in `management` component, which will get the list of authorized spots for user to change current spots in `management`.
+- `spots-list`: This component is embeded in `management` component, which will get the list of authorized spots for user to change current spots.
 - `v-frame`: This component is for embeding other components in an iframe.